abarker/typped/doc/sphinx_docs/dispatching.rst

 Using preconditions similarly to recursive descent parsing
 ----------------------------------------------------------

+TODO: describe null-string tokens and their handlers, as EXPERIMENTAL.
+      Say could be implemented more efficiently if useful enough.

 It is possible to use preconditions to fake a recursive descent parser for a BNF or EBNF grammar.
 For each production you need to know all of the tokens which can start that production, as well as any required disambiguating